Barrington Believes CDK Global (CDK) Won't Stop Here

 Barrington Believes CDK Global (CDK) Won’t Stop Here

-Barrington analyst Gary Prestopino maintained a Buy rating on CDK Global (CDK) today and set a price target of $72.00.
-The company’s shares closed last Friday at $53.59, close to its 52-week high of $55.51.
+In a report released today, Gary Prestopino from Barrington maintained a Buy rating on CDK Global (CDK), with a price target of $72.00.
+The company’s shares closed last Thursday at $54.53, close to its 52-week high of $55.51.

-According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 40.9% and a 60.1% success rate.
+According to TipRanks.com, Prestopino is a top 100 analyst with an average return of 41.4% and a 58.8% success rate.
 Prestopino covers the Services sector, focusing on stocks such as Kar Auction Services, Points International, and Liquidity Services.

-CDK Global has an analyst consensus of Strong Buy, with a price target consensus of $67.33.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for CDK Global with a $67.33 average price target, a 24.3% upside from current levels.
+In a report released today, Oppenheimer also maintained a Buy rating on the stock with a $65.00 price target.

 See today’s analyst top recommended stocks >>